mavy16/Anonymous-Static/README.md

 ## Anonymous

-Anonymous-Static is an easy to setup unblocker for you to deploy.
+mavs static is an easy to setup unblocker for you to deploy.

 ## About Anonymous